Peninsular Malaysia 2020

 Group size: Minimum for tour to go ahead 4 and maximum 8 with 2 leaders.

-Included in cost: Accommodation in twin rooms en-suite, all ground transport, all meals, boat rides, all entrance fees, bottled water and services of leader.
+Included in cost: Accommodation in twin rooms en-suite, all ground transport, all meals, boat rides, all entrance fees, bottled water and services of leaders.

 Tour Code: This is a standard birding tour, where early starts and some late finishes are necessary.
 There is the opportunity to opt out of any excursion as we will usually return to our hotels for lunch most days.
 There will be optional early morning bird walks and some long days in the field.
 Most of our time will be spent on foot, although our bus will always be close by - except at Taman Negara.
 Expect a rather pleasant climate at Fraser's Hill with days being generally warm, but cooler in the early morning and overnight.
 In the lowlands it is typically hot and rather humid and there is a chance of some light showers.